smartstore/user-docs/en/user-guide/catalog/managing-products/understanding-grouped-products.md

 5. You can change the display order of the associated products on the grouped product page by clicking **Edit** and changing the order value.

-> [!INFO]
+{% hint style="info" %}
-> A product can be associated to only one grouped product.
+A product can be associated to only one grouped product.
+{% endhint %}